amateur80lvl/blog/20240726-securing-home-network.md

 But there's one problem.
 What if I want to connect to my trusted LAN via WiFi?
 For example, I might want to control some of my IoT devices from smartphone.
 Wireguard could be the simplest solution: I tap on home VPN and get in.
-But I won't be able to connect to the trusted LAN directly and that's very good.
+But I won't be able to connect to the trusted LAN directly and that's very good, indeed.
-For WiFi, I woudld need a separate subnet, let's call it IoT subnet.
+For WiFi, I would need a separate subnet, let's call it IoT subnet.

 Also, I want  a couple of VPNs in the trusted LAN.
 They should be exposed as another gateways, say 192.168.0.2 and 192.168.0.3.